 - Carefully cut ciabatta buns in half and toast.

-- Start building sandwiches.
-Place a leaf of lettuce on each sandwich bottom.
-Top with alfalfa sprouts, tomato, cucumber, roasted red pepper, onion, avocado and cheese.
+- Start building sandwiches: For each sandwich, place a leaf of lettuce on each bottom bun (on top of mayo).
+Equally distribute alfalfa sprouts, tomato, cucumber, roasted red pepper, onion, avocado, and cheese over top.

-- Top with other bun.
+- Place top bun over to form each sandwich.
 Cut in half, if desired.
 Enjoy!